chef-boneyard/audit/README.md

 #### Attributes

 You can also pass in [InSpec Attributes](https://www.inspec.io/docs/reference/profiles/) to your audit run.
-You do this by defining the attributes like so:
+Do this by defining the attributes:

 ```ruby
 default['audit']['attributes'] = {